Dr. Shruthi S Vembar

 Research Focus Key Words

-Malaria, Plasmodium, Molecular parasitology, Gene regulation, RNA biology, DNA epigenetic modifications, CRISPR/Cas technologies, Host-parasite interactions, Genomics, Transcriptomics, Epigenomics
+Malaria, Plasmodium, Molecular parasitology, Gene regulation, RNA biology, DNA epigenetic modifications, CRISPR/Cas technologies, Host-parasite interactions, Genomics, Transcriptomics, Epigenomics, Metagenomics

 Background